Robust Signal Recovery in Hadamard Spaces: Means in Hadamard Spaces

 \section{Means in Hadamard Spaces}

-In this section we discuss the stability of various means that have been introduced in the literature so far.
-All of them allow for some version of Cesaro's Lemma or, if weighted version of them are available, the Töplitz Lemma.
-In other words, if the underlying sequence of points converges, means in Hadamard spaces behave at least as nice as means in linear spaces.
-At the end of this section we briefly discuss the computational tractability of various approximation schemes for the Fr\'echet mean, and introduce our stochastic resampling method.
+In this section, we discuss the stability of various means introduced in the literature.
+All of them allow for some version of Ces\`aro's Lemma or, if weighted versions are available, the Toeplitz Lemma.
+In other words, if the underlying sequence of points converges, means in Hadamard spaces are at least as well-behaved as means in linear spaces.
+At the end of this section, we briefly discuss the computational tractability of various approximation schemes for the Fr\'echet mean, and introduce a stochastic resampling method.
+Using this resampling method, we analyze the stability of the inductive mean with respect to data loss, permutation, and noise.